-She’s an artist who uses flowers (and other surprises like figs and pomegranates) as her pallet for creating beautiful floral designs, and we are thrilled that Robyn Rissman of Bareroot Flora has agreed to be the designer for our next F2V dinner.
+She’s an artist who uses flowers (and other surprises like figs and pomegranates) as her palette for creating beautiful floral designs, and we are thrilled that Robyn Rissman of Bare Root Flora has agreed to be the designer for our next F2V dinner.

 Recently, we got to catch up with our featured floral designer Robyn to chat about everything from floral inspirations, to the passion for her craft and how she incorporates her designs into some of the most important milestones in her clients’ lives.